 - Renal cell carcinoma: ESMO Clinical Practice Guidelines for diagnosis, treatment and follow-up; European Society for Medical Oncology (2014)

-- Irreversible electroporation (IRE) for treating renal cancer, NICE Interventional procedure guideline (Feb 2013)
+- Irreversible electroporation for treating renal cancer; NICE Interventional Procedure Guidance, February 2013

 - Ginat DT, Saad WE, Turba UC; Transcatheter renal artery embolization: clinical applications and techniques.
 Tech Vasc Interv Radiol.
 2009 Dec;12(4):224-39.